chimera-linux/cports/Packaging.md

   a version fallback) and commands (like `cmd:foo`).
 This is notably useful when combined with the `!scanpkgconf` option and so on.
   It can also be used to provide extra shared libraries.
-This needs to be versioned (e.g. `so:libfoo.so.1=1.4.2`).
+This needs to be versioned with the full version of the shared library (you can infer that from the filename, e.g. `so:libfoo.so.1=1.4.2` when you have `libfoo.so.1` `SONAME` and full name `libfoo.so.1.4.2`).
 You can likewise use `0` as a fallback there.
 Typically, you will not use this as the shared library scanning is automatic; but sometimes libraries provide either a non-conforming `SONAME` which the scanner does not pick up, or the scanner is disabled explicitly.